 You can open the BMW X6 M’s liftgate via a button on the remote, or by a wave of your foot.
 This is convenient for those times when your hands are otherwise preoccupied with groceries or gear.

 The heart of the BMW X6 M remains a twin-turbocharged 32-valve 4.4-liter V8 that sends 567 horsepower to all four wheels via BMW’s xDrive all-wheel-drive system, which in turn has been tuned -- along with the 8-speed automatic transmission -- for added performance.
 We’re not big fans of the start/stop feature that shuts down the engine at idle to save fuel.
 Although automatic engine restarts at red lights happen relatively quickly, they can seem agonizingly slow in rush-hour traffic full of people eager to get home.
 Thankfully there is a defeat button.

 567 horsepower @ 6,000-6,500 rpm

 EPA city/highway fuel economy: 14/19 mpg

-The 2018 BMW X6 M is the high-performance version of the standard BMW X6.
-The X6 M picks up where the xDrive50i ends, tweaking the turbocharged V8 engine to make a rip-roaring 567 horsepower.
-The result is a high-end hauler that does 0 to 60 mph in a physics-defying 4.1 seconds.
-Beyond added power, this ultra X6 gets the BMW M treatment that massages the chassis, transmission, all-wheel-drive system and other components for the highest performance.
-As with the standard X6 (reviewed separately), this M version blends a coupe-like body with the ride height and enhanced cargo capacity of an SUV.
-Rivals are few, but the Mercedes-AMG 63 S GLE Coupe technically has more power, while the all-new Porsche Cayenne Turbo is faster.
+The 2019 BMW X6 M is the most potent and outrageous BMW X6 you can buy.
+Powered by a turbocharged V8 that generates a prodigious 567 horsepower, this fastback Bavarian SUV hits 60 mph in a physics-defying 4.1 seconds.
+At the same time, BMW M has worked its magic with the chassis, transmission, all-wheel-drive system and other components.
+As with a standard X6 (reviewed separately), this X6 M blends a coupe-like body with the ride height and enhanced cargo capacity of an SUV.
+Its two main rivals, not surprisingly, are other Germans: the more-powerful Mercedes-AMG GLE63 S, and the faster Porsche Cayenne Turbo.